splintor/yeruham-phone-book-web-site/README.md

 The actual Wix code is stored on the site and [duplicated here](./wix-site-code) to make it open and to track changes.

 ### Things left to be done:
-1. TODO: Go to search results after delete if it is not empty
 1. TODO: Stay in welcome page until Enter is pressed
 1. TODO: Export JSON data for mobile app
 1. TODO: Add "Copy" button next to phone numbers